2025 Food Recovery Partners

 Food Rescue US – DC

-Food Rescue US is a national gleaning organization, committed to reducing food waste and food insecurity in America.
-Using their web-based app, they engage volunteers to transfer excess fresh food from grocers, restaurants, and other sources, to social service agencies that feed people who are food insecure.
-Check out this great video from 2021 highlighting the gleaning efforts of the DC chapter of Food Rescue US at the Dupont market, to benefit organizations like DC Central Kitchen and other local nonprofits.
+Food Rescue US is a national food recovery organization committed to reducing food waste and food insecurity in America.
+Using their web-based app, they engage volunteers to transfer excess fresh food from grocers, restaurants, and other sources to social service agencies that feed people who are food insecure.
+Check out this great video from 2021 highlighting the recovery efforts of the DC chapter of Food Rescue US at the Dupont market, to benefit organizations like DC Central Kitchen and other local nonprofits.

-Gleaning at Dupont Circle, Mosaic, Mount Vernon Triangle, and Reston
+Food recovery at Dupont Circle, Mosaic, and Reston

 Miriam’s Kitchen